pallets/flask/CONTRIBUTING.rst

 Then you can run the testsuite with::

-    py.test
+    pytest

-With only py.test installed, a large part of the testsuite will get skipped though.
+With only pytest installed, a large part of the testsuite will get skipped though.
 Whether this is relevant depends on which part of Flask you're working on.
 Travis is set up to run the full testsuite when you submit your pull request anyways.